Bus Stop Service Improvement Project

 Click here to download our Bus Stop Service Improvement Project Presentation.

-The following PDFs indicate changes that will be implemented on January 6, 2014:
+The following PDFs indicate the proposed changes effective on September 1, 2014:

-Click here for a complete list of bus stops that will be removed or relocated in January.
+Click here for a complete list of bus stops that will be removed or relocated starting September 1, 2014.